-A new premium burger,

-made with fermentation

-lupine, and it tastes areat!

-healthy.
-And it's European,

-from side stream from

-In fact, it is also quite

-so we know it's good.
+A new premium burger, made with fermentation from side stream from lupine, and it tastes great!
+In fact, it is also quite healthy.
+And it's European, so we know it's good.

 You just looked for a recipe for your 3D food printer on your tablet.
 A bonus is that the packaging of the ingredients is an ingredient by itself- no waste!
 And since it comes from the EU, you know it's safe, so you're happy to try it out.